f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-k8s/README.md

 2. Once above command is successful, run below command to obtain kubeconfig.
 If you want to use existing EKS, then update name and region in below command.
 `aws eks update-kubeconfig --name ce-k8s-new --region ap-southeast-1`

-3. Login to your F5 XC console and navigate to Cloud and Edge sites.
+3. Login to your F5 XC console and navigate to "Multi-Cloud Network Connect", next to "Manage" tab "Site Management" menu and then to "Site Tokens" drop-down.
 Create a new site token and copy the UID.
 4. Open the ce_k8s.yml file below and update Latitude, Longitude, token ID & other fields (from lines 143-158) as per your infrastructure.
 5. Execute below command in terminal to deploy CE site - `kubectl apply -f ce_k8s.yml`
 6. In F5 XC console navigate to Site management --> then to Registrations tab and approve the pending record